-Advantages of Geothermal Heating The fall season is a good reminder that it's time to start thinking about the task of heating your home throughout the winter.
+Advantages of Geothermal Heating The onset of fall signals a prime time to start thinking about heating your home during the harsh winter months.
 According to the Department of Energy, the average family in the United States spends about $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to search for energy efficient improvements for your home.
 A Rochester geothermal home comfort system taps into the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (an earth loop) buried in the ground to move that heat into a home during the winter.
-According to the specialists at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
+According to the specialists at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to distribute conditioned air through the Rochester home or business.
 Although the initial investment in a geothermal system may be higher than the investment in an ordinary system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
-For most homes, the payments connected with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
+For most homes, the payments associated with installing the new system will be entirely covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system begins with a visit from your Rochester geothermal dealer.
 The dealer will measure your house, analyze your heating and cooling needs and evaluate your property to decide the best location for your loop system.
-If you own a home that does not have an existing duct system, your geothermal dealer can simply retrofit your home to include one.
+If your home doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and supply one.
 Once installed, a geothermal system needs less maintenance than an original heating and cooling system and works more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another benefit -- geothermal systems use no fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they lessen their carbon footprint.
 To find a geothermal system that meets your needs, contact Earth Energy Heating & Cooling Inc. today or talk to one of our experts at 507-421-3156.